 Index Risk.
-Unlike many investment companies, the Fund does not utilize an investing strategy that seeks returns in excess of the Underlying Index.
+Unlike many investment companies, the Fund does not utilize an investing strategy that seeks returns in excess of its Underlying Index.
 Therefore, the Fund would not necessarily buy or sell a security unless that security is added or removed, respectively, from its Underlying Index, even if that security generally is underperforming.
 Additionally, the Fund rebalances its portfolio in accordance with its Underlying Index, and, therefore, any changes to the Underlying Index's rebalance schedule will result in corresponding changes to the Fund's rebalance schedule.
-Mid-Capitalization Company Risk.
-Investing in securities of mid-capitalization companies involves greater risk than customarily is associated with investing in larger, more established companies.
-These companies' securities may be more volatile and less liquid than those of more established companies and may have returns that vary, sometimes significantly, from the overall securities market.
-Mid-capitalization companies tend to have less experienced management as well as limited product and market diversification and financial resources comparies and the industries in which they focus are still evolving and, as a result, they may be more sensitive to changing market conditions.